 Directors: Mitchell L. Sogin and David B. Mark Welch

 The rapidly expanding flow of information from next generation DNA sequencing platforms has fueled healthy debate about best practices for data analysis while at the same time building a user demand for tools that can address important questions in microbial ecology.
 The STAMPS course consists of lectures by experts in the analysis of molecular datasets and hands-on tutorials in use of computational packages by their designers, and emphasizes discussion and the exchange of ideas between faculty and students.
 The course serves graduate students, postdoctoral students and established faculty from around the world.

-Summer Program in Neuroscience, Ethics, & Survival (SPINES)
+Summer Program in Neuroscience, Excellence and Success (SPINES)